As you delve deeper and deeper into spiritual disciplines the surprising thing you will learn is,

-Purchase the physical book on Amazon or another bookseller and, if you are in the U.S., your library card and a Hoopla account will allow you to listen to it as well, for free.
+Purchase the physical book on Amazon or a bookseller that supports local book stores and, if you are in the U.S., your library card and a Hoopla account will allow you to listen to it as well, for free.

 2. Celebration of Discipline – Richard Foster

 The Celebration of Disciplines is a straight-up reference book, explaining in 12-pages (chapter 1) how spiritual disciplines are the “Door to Liberation” and then moves right into the 12 spiritual disciplines Richard Foster chose to include in his monumental book.